Solidgate logo

 The payment industry is evolving rapidly, and new technologies enable new ways to enhance customer experience and improve transaction security.

-One such technology is tokenization, which is a fraud-prevention measure designed to protect sensitive payment credentials, such as credit card numbers, cardholder names, expiration dates, and bank account numbers.
+One such technology is tokenization, a fraud-prevention measure designed to protect sensitive payment credentials, including credit card numbers, cardholder names, expiration dates, and bank account numbers.

 The tokenization feature is a safe way to accept payments online, whether you offer one-time payments or subscriptions.

-Tokenization is a process of replacing sensitive payment credentials with a unique identifier called a token.
+Tokenization is a process that replaces sensitive payment credentials with a unique identifier, known as a token.
 It is a fraud-prevention measure designed to protect sensitive payment data, such as:

-In payment card tokenization, the customer’s primary account number (PAN) is replaced with an algorithmically generated number called a payment token.
-Payment tokens are issued in real-time via a gateway as a part of a charge operation processing.
+In payment card tokenization, the customer’s primary account number (PAN) is replaced with an algorithmically generated number, known as a payment token.
+Payment tokens are issued in real-time via a gateway as part of a charge operation processing.

 Using payment tokens protects digital payments from criminal attempts like payment fraud, cyberattacks, or data breaches.